 I suggest doing circuits of the following exercises into your core and strength sessions for an all-round core and strength session.

 Do around 90 seconds on each, and repeat the circuit three times:

 Monday and Saturday are your rest days.

 This doesn’t mean you shouldn’t do some activity, though, but take those days off from running.
-Depending on how you feel, you could do some yoga, breathwork, stretching, light cross-training (such as riding an indoor bicycle) or take a hike.
+Depending on how you feel, you could do some yoga, breathwork, stretching or light cardio cross-training such as riding an indoor bicycle or taking a hike.

 I’m excited for your marathon training journey and hope you find this 12-week marathon training program to be an easy-to-follow and enjoyable companion along the way!